Visit The Living Coast – a world-class environment of Downs, Towns and Coast – internationally recognised as a UNESCO World Biosphere Region.

 Located only one hour from London by train (Victoria/London Bridge/St. Pancras International stations) and motorway (M23), just half an hour from London Gatwick airport, and serving as a gateway to England from the continent on the ferry (Newhaven-Dieppe), our world-class environment couldn’t be easier to reach from the rest of the UK and Europe.

-You’ll likely want to take in the sea air along Brighton‘s famous seafront, but venture further within the city to appreciate its historic Victorian parks and unique grand old elm trees.
+You’ll likely want to take in the sea air along Brighton‘s famous seafront, including taking a 'flight' up the i360 observation tower to get a bird's eye view of The Living Coast perhaps.
+Take time also to venture further within the city to appreciate its historic Victorian parks and unique grand old elm trees.

 Don’t miss also the historic market town of Lewes, framed by impressive chalk heights of the Lewes Downs and Mount Caburn, and bisected by the River Ouse that flows down to the port of Newhaven on the English Channel.